OpenNebula/docs/source/advanced_components/marketplace/overview.rst

 Sharing, provisioning and consuming cloud images is one of the main concerns when using Cloud.
 OpenNebula provides a simple way to create and integrate with a cloud image provider, called MarketPlaces.
 Think of them as external datastores.

-A MarketPlace can be either Public, accessible universally by all OpenNebula's, or Private: local within an organization and specific for a single OpenNebula (a single zone) or shared by a federation (a collection of zones).
+A MarketPlace can be:

+* **Public**: accessible universally by all OpenNebula's.
+* **Private**: local within an organization and specific for a single OpenNebula (a single zone) or shared by a federation (a collection of zones).

 A MarketPlace is a repository of MarketPlaceApps.
-A MarketPlaceApp can be thought of as an external image optionally associated to a Virtual Machine Template.
+A MarketPlaceApp can be thought of as an external Image optionally associated to a Virtual Machine Template.

 Using MarketPlaces is very convenient, as it will allow you to move images across different kinds of datastores (using the MarketPlace as an exchange point), it is a way to share OpenNebula images in a Federation, as these resources are federated.
 In an OpenNebula deployment where the different VDCs don't share any resources, a MarketPlace will act like a shared datastore for all the users.